 Chapel is held on Wednesday mornings.
 A teacher or guest speaker leads the school in a time of singing, praying, and sharing.
 Parents and relatives are always welcome to attend.

-Classroom-size computer lab is available for teachers and students to use as a learning tool.
+Classroom-size computer lab is available for teachers and students to use as a learning tool, monitored by a staff member at all times.
 A filtered Internet system is installed on all computers.
-Computers are used only for educational purposes and are monitored by a staff member at all times.

 Teacher in-service days are scheduled several times a year for teachers’ development and enrichment.